lggruspe/word2ipa/README.md

 Each row contains a Wiktionary language code, a word and its transcription.

 ## Extracting IPA transcriptions

+The easiest way to get the IPA transcriptions is to download [a pre-packaged release](https://github.com/lggruspe/word2ipa/releases).
+You may also extract IPA transcriptions yourself, by following these instructions.

 ```bash
 # Clone the repo.